bradwade/bradwade.github.io/_posts/drupal8/2015-08-12-D8-1-Philosophy.md

 In Drupal 7 days, there was much debate on how to manage page and node layout.
 Which tools would you use?
 Panels?
 Display Suite?
 Context?
 Perhaps your tool of choice isn't ready for Drupal 8.
 (None of them were ready when I started.)
 It might seem daunting to move forward with out your normal set of tools.
 I'm hoping to cast a vision for how you can move forward.
 A possible way ahead.

 How can we manage various layouts for different pages?
-Bare-metal Drupal.
+The answer: Bare-metal Drupal.

 ## Embrace core